enenra/space-engineers-utilities/README.md

 * **Harag** - Writing the [original Blender SE plugin](https://github.com/harag-on-steam/se-blender).
 A lot of code in this addon is based on his.
 * **Wizard Lizard** - For hours of testing as well as writing the [SE Texture Converter](https://github.com/TheWizardLizard/SETextureConverter) to save us all from having to deal with batch files.
 * **Kamikaze (Blender Discord)** - Writing the `remapMaterials()`-function and generally helping out constantly by answering a lot of questions.
-* **CGCookie** - For the creation of the fantastic [Blender Addon Updater](https://github.com/CGCookie/blender-addon-updater) that is being used for SEUT.